 Organizations distributed by design, such as retail chains, may not realize significant cost saving with systems consolidation.
 As the largest manufacturer of Intel based industry standard servers, Compaq has the broadest array of services and support for your systems consolidation efforts.

 An important reason to consider Compaq for your consolidation needs and upgrade efforts is the completeness with which Compaq can satisfy your needs.
 Compaq manufactures the industry's most compact, expandable, and complete line of Intel-based servers.
 Compaq also has professional services to provide configuration consulting and implementation of your solution.

 Compaq can collaborate with you during each step of planning, design and implementation to ensure the success of your consolidation effort.
-Compaq ProLiant servers are rack optimized for the data center, enabling up to 14 servers to be stacked in a rack that occupies only 5.5 square feet of floor space.
-ProLiant workgroup servers start at 5.25 inches (3U) tall and ProLiant 4-way and 8-way processor enterprise servers start at only 7 inches (4U) in height.
+Compaq ProLiant servers are rack optimized for the data center, ProLiant workgroup servers start at 5.25 inches (3U) tall and the ProLiant 4-way and 8-way processor enterprise servers start at 7U in height enabling up to 6 servers or 48 processors in an industry standard 42U rack.
+Compaq also has a sleek 1U server for the ultra-dense rack environment of the growing dot-com or the internet service provider (ISP).